etherean-org/etherean-org.github.io/_posts/2020-12-21-key-ingredients-better-blockchain-part-x-sustainability.md

 layout:   post
 title:    "The key ingredients to a better blockchain, Part X: Sustainability"
 subtitle: "Our understanding of what makes a blockchain successful is becoming clear.
 What will it take to succeed?"
-image:    /assets/hello-i-m-nik-8yCmQODY2SY-unsplash.jpg
+image:    /assets/vitto-sommella-CrDnEQE_9vY-unsplash.jpg
 author:   Lane Rettig
-date:     2020-12-19 16:48:00 -0500
+date:     2020-12-21 16:48:00 -0500
 categories: [blockchain, economics, governance]
 ---
 ![Lego Firework Guy]({{page.image}})

 <p style="text-align: center"><sub>We humans have learned to build big, impressive things, but we’re less good at building things that last.
 Even the most mature digital technologies have survived barely one generation in human terms.
 Blockchain has the potential for real longevity, but to achieve this, we must do a much better job of designing for the long run.
-(Photo by <a href="https://unsplash.com/@helloimnik?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Hello I'm Nik</a> on Unsplash.)</sub></p>
+(Photo by <a href="https://unsplash.com/@vitto_s?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Vitto Sommella</a> on Unsplash)</sub></p>

 {%- include blockchain-nav-top.html -%}